UPIA17/school-theme-2/readme.txt

 = Does this theme support any plugins? =

-school-theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+School Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==